 About Beach Cities Volleyball

 Since its inception in 2000, Beach Cities Volleyball has been teaching young adults in Southern California how to improve their life skills through volleyball.
 The Mission Statement of Beach Cities Volleyball is to “Teach life skills and volleyball skills to athletes 8 to 18 years of age.”
-BCVC works very hard to create beginning, intermediate and advanced teams at every age level.
+Beach Cities Volleyball works very hard to create beginning, intermediate and advanced teams at every age level.
 The beginning players work very hard (while having fun) to become intermediate players, the intermediate players work very hard (while having fun) to become advanced players, and the advanced teams work very hard (while having fun) to be among the best in the country.
 Over 200 Beach Cities Volleyball players also compete for their school teams throughout the South Bay, and young ladies and Young men who played at Beach Cities Volleyball have gone on to play for their college teams across the nation.

 Beach Cities Volleyball fields very competitive teams, but does not create undue pressure on its teams by talking about a “commitment to winning”, or call its teams “elite”, although our advanced teams do compete successfully with teams bearing the name “elite”.